emacs-mirror/emacs/mps/manual/html/_sources/guide/advanced.txt

 Any block in an :term:`automatically managed <automatic memory management>` :term:`pool` can be registered for finalization by calling :c:func:`mps_finalize`.
-In the toy Scheme interpeter, this can be done in ``make_port``:
+In the toy Scheme interpreter, this can be done in ``make_port``:

 .. code-block:: c